tko22/flask-boilerplate/README.md

 ```
 $ heroku pg:psql
 ```
-Finally, open up your live app by clicking the "Open App" button on the top-right corner of your Heroku dashboard!
+Note: You are already inside your database! \n Finally, open up your live app by clicking the "Open App" button on the top-right corner of your Heroku dashboard!
 ## Git Flow
 Before you start making changes, make sure you have the most recently updated version of `master`: